nanobloom/youtube_downloader/README.md

 How to use it?

-Before everything it's likely that you might need libraries installed (pytube, youtube_dl, tkinter), I'll need to solve that later.
+Before first use, you need to make sure you're meeting the requirements from requirements.txt.
+Will try to figure out ways around that like getting PyInstaller to work on Windows without flagging my compiled binaries as security threats.
 Using the program is as simple as running the code, waiting for tkinter window to pop up, selecting the type of file/s you want to download, pasting the link and clicking download.
 Download is completed as soon as the pasted link disappears.